halilozel1903/HuaweiMapKitApp/README.md

-# Huawei Map Kit App
+# Huawei Map Kit App 🗺 📍 🧭

 ![Screenshot](https://github.com/halilozel1903/HuaweiMapKitApp/blob/master/photos/huawei.png)

-An Android application related to Huawei Map Kit.

-## What is Huawei Map Kit?
+## What is Huawei Map Kit ⁉️
 Map Kit is an SDK for map development.
 It covers map data of more than 200 countries and regions, and supports hundreds of languages.
 With this SDK, you can easily integrate map-based functions into your apps.

 HUAWEI Map Kit uses the WGS 84 GPS coordinate system, which meets most map development requirements outside China, including: